 Exclusively business failure indicators

-The GFI is the first database of business closures in the world.
+The GFI is the biggest and most diverse database of business closures in the world.
 It presents exclusive variables of business closures, with the purpose to create a better basis for the study of business failure.
 When breaking down each failure in factors attributed to the entrepreneur, and the factors connected to the failed business, the user has the ability to research the conditions and features on a case by case basis, and on a specific scale.

 Holistic and relevant to all countries